 Getting from Point A to Point B

 You need a GPS in Los Angeles!

 The city is too big and complicated to drive without one.
-Even though I have lived in the city for more than 10 years, I use one frequently.
+Even though I have lived in the city for over 20 years, I use one frequently.

 Make sure you have a smartphone with the proper app for your trip or rent a car with one.

-If you download Google Maps to your phone (to use offline), make sure they are up to date.
+If you download Google Maps to your phone (to use offline), ensure they are up to date.

 Be prepared since GPS systems may fail in some areas of Los Angeles.
-Not sure why this happens (may be related to the high amount of roads converging in certain points).
+I am unsure why this happens (it may be related to the high number of roads converging at specific points).
 I can never get my phone’s GPS to work in Downtown.

-If you have a GPS fail, park in a safe area and restart the system.
+If a GPS fails, park in a safe area and restart the system.

 It is important to have the exact address or the concrete name of a place or attraction.
 Having only a street name may not help you to reach a place since streets can be quite long (we are talking about miles).